JoshOrndorff/recipes/text/3-entrees/off-chain-workers/transactions.md

 }
 ```

-This is the application key to be used as the prefix for this pallet in underlying storage.
+`KEY_TYPE` is the application key prefix for the pallet in underlying storage.

 Second, we have added an additional associated type `AuthorityId`.